Chart Color Schemes

 Gables is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Gables, as per the latest Census, consisted of 96.5% houses and 3.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Gables, as evaluated at the latest Census, consisted of 96.5% houses and 3.4% other dwellings.
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Gables was at 9.2%, with the rest being mortgaged (71.7%) or rented (19.1%).
-The median monthly mortgage repayment in Gables was $3,200, higher than Sydney metro's average of $2,427.
-The median weekly rent in Gables was $600, compared to Sydney metro's $470.
-Nationally, Gables' mortgage repayments were significantly higher at $3,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Gables was at 9.2%, with the remaining dwellings either mortgaged (71.7%) or rented (19.1%).
+The median monthly mortgage repayment in the area was $3,200, higher than Sydney metro's average of $2,427.
+The median weekly rent figure for Gables was recorded at $600, compared to Sydney metro's $470.
+Nationally, Gables' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing